rockBreaker/rockbreaker.github.io/_posts/2016-03-16-I-hate-tech-blogs.md

 You can just code `(into [] (map inc [1 2 3]))`

-But mapv is a nice _shorthand_ [re-work this bit.] for doing the above.
+But mapv is a nice _shorthand_  for doing the above.

 Why do you want to return it as a vector?
 I have no idea, thats your design choice.